software-patterns/workshop/patterns/a-theme-of-ones-own.md

 ---

-**To use only software that has been designed by other people—that is like living one's whole life in hotel rooms.**
+**To use only software that has been designed by other people is to live your whole life in hotel rooms.**

 The rooms may be nice, comfortable, even lavish—but they aren't yours.